Taxes on Investment Income in Canada

-There are four kinds of investment when dealing with income tax in Canada; the interest and other investments income, the eligible dividend, the non-eligible dividend, and the capital gain.
+There are four types of investments you need to understand when dealing with income tax in Canada; the interests and other investments income, the eligible dividends, the non-eligible dividends, and capital gains.
 These four types of income are included in the same provincial and federal tax brackets as the employment one, but most at a modified amount and rate.
-Also, it is the marginal rate applied on the investment income, so their calculations start after the last income received, but they can still reach superior brackets depending on the amount.
-Each type of investment income is treated differently, which we will see in this article.
+The marginal rate is applied on the investment income, with the calculations starting after the last income received.
+Nevertheless, they can still reach superior brackets, and each type of investment income is treated differently.

-Interest income is taken from investment in Canada Saving Bonds, Guaranteed Investment Certificate (GIC), Treasury-bills (T-bills), Strip Bonds, foreign dividend and other similar kind of investments.
+Interest income comes from investments in Canada Saving Bonds, Guaranteed Investment Certificates (GIC), Treasury-bills (T-bills), Strip Bonds, foreign dividends and other similar kinds of investments.

-No favorable treatment is applied, unless the investment is made under the Registered Retirement Saving Plan (RRSP) or Tax-Free Savings Account (TFSA), which is in part exempt from taxes.
-Interest and other investment income are taxed like extra salary revenue; the rates and brackets used are the same as the employment income.
+No favorable treatment is applied, unless the investment is registered under the Registered Retirement Savings Plan (RRSP) or Tax-Free Savings Account (TFSA), which are in part exempt from taxes.
+Interests and other investment income are taxed like extra employment revenue (salary) and the rates and brackets used are the same as in the employment income bracket.

 Dividends from Canadian businesses

-Dividends are investment income that takes its origin from a company's share.
+Dividends are investment income derived from a company's shares.
 As a shareholder, you own part of the business, and at times, you have the privilege of receiving a portion of the profits.
-The tax rates on dividends are lower than on employment income, because dividends are a distribution of the business' profits after tax; the government has already collected taxes on the company's earning.
-Therefore, governments will avoid taxing the same income twice, however, since individuals are taxed higher than corporations, there is a remaining portion that will be taxed and will need to be paid by the individual.
+Tax rates on dividends are lower than on employment income, because dividends are the distribution of the business' profits after tax; therefore, the government has already collected taxes on the company's earnings.
+Governments will avoid taxing the same income twice, however, since individuals are taxed higher than corporations, there is a remaining portion that will be taxed and will need to be paid by the individual.

-The calculation's principle is to take the dividend that would have been distributed before taxes, deduct from the personal tax the part applicable to the corporation, and then tax the difference related to the individual.
-To do so, the dividend is increased by a gross-up rate to hypothetically reflect a dividend distributed before corporate tax.
-After that, the grossed-up dividend is introduced in the personal tax bracket, but the rate of the respective bracket is decreased by the dividend tax credit (DTC).
+The calculation's principle is to take the dividends that would have been distributed before taxes, deduct from the personal taxes the part applicable to the corporation, and then tax the difference applicable to the individual.
+To do so, the dividends are increased by a gross-up rate to hypothetically reflect the dividends distributed before corporate taxes.
+After that, the grossed-up dividends are introduced in the personal tax bracket, but the rate of the respective bracket is decreased by the dividend tax credit (DTC).
 The DTC is an equivalent rate to the federal and provincial corporate tax rate.
-An example is illustrated further to help understand, but first we need to go over the different rates associated with the two types of dividend.
+An example is illustrated below to help better understand this concept, but first we need to go over the different rates associated with the two types of dividends.

-From the fiscal point of view, there are two types of dividend issued by Canadian businesses, both differently taxed: the eligible and non-eligible Canadian dividends.
-The eligible dividends are favourably taxed, as opposed to the non-eligible dividend, which involves lower gross-up rate and DTC.
-The eligible dividend is coming from businesses subject to the general corporate tax rate, and the non-eligible dividend are issued by business benefiting from the small business deduction.
-Since the businesses eligible to the small business deduction are paying at a lower tax rate, the gross-up rate and DTC are decreased, and therefore the personal tax goes up.
+From a fiscal point of view, there are two types of dividends issued by Canadian businesses, and both are differently taxed: the eligible and non-eligible Canadian dividends.
+The eligible dividends are favourably taxed, as opposed to the non-eligible dividends, which involve lower gross-up rates and DTC.
+The eligible dividends come from businesses that are subject to the general corporate tax rate, and the non-eligible dividends are issued by businesses that benefit from small business deductions.
+Since the businesses that are eligible of small business deductions are paying at a lower tax rate, the gross-up rate and DTC are decreased, and therefore personal taxes increase.

-In 2016 and 2017, the gross-up rate, which is applicable everywhere in Canada, is 38% for eligible dividends and for non-eligible dividends, 17% in 2016 and 2017.
-The Federal enhanced DTC for the eligible dividends is 15.02% and the small business DTC for non-eligible dividend is 10.5217% in 2016 and 2017.
-At a provincial level, every province registers a different corporate tax rate, so each one of them has their own DTC rates.
-The DTC rates are not progressive, they stay fix and are decreasing the grossed-up dividend tax rate of every brackets.
+In 2018 and 2019, the gross-up rate (which is applicable everywhere in Canada) is 38% for eligible dividends.
+For non-eligible dividends it was 16% in 2018 and 15% in 2019.
+The Federal enhanced DTC for eligible dividends is 15.02% and the small business DTC for non-eligible dividends was 10.0313% for 2018 and 9.0301% for 2019.
+At a provincial level, every province registers a different corporate tax rate, so each one has their own DTC rates.
+These rates are not progressive, they stay fixed and decrease the grossed-up dividend tax rate for every bracket.

-In this example, we notice that it is the grossed-up dividend that is included in the tax brackets, which means the tax calculation is done on a higher amount than the one you actually received.
-Consequently, the grossed-up dividend will reach a superior tax bracket more rapidly, which is not playing in the investors' favour.
-In the case the employment income is very low, it is possible for the dividend to have a negative tax rate, because the first bracket rates are rather low and the DTC are fixed.
+In this example you can see that the grossed-up dividends which are included in the tax brackets are the ones used, meaning that the tax calculation is done on a higher amount than the one you actually received.
+Consequently, the grossed-up dividends will reach a superior tax bracket more rapidly, which does not play in the investors' favour.
+In the case the employment income is very low, it is possible for the dividends to have a negative tax rate, because the first bracket rates are rather low and the DTC's are fixed.
 The negative amount is not a reimbursement, it just decreases the payable taxes.

-The factors and rates used on the dividends is an estimation made by the governments to ease up the tax report.
-The gross-up factor in which we increase the dividend in order to get a before-tax dividend and the DTC doesn't reflect an exact transfer from corporate to personal income tax, but is very close.
-The government tries to establish an equation that will bring them approximately the same amount of corporate taxes no matter how a business redistributes its profit.
-Moreover, the rates and factors can be readjusted when the corporate tax rates fluctuate; if it decreases, the DTC rate will decrease as well, a scenario that won't benefit the investor.
+The factors and rates used on the dividends are an estimation created by the governments to ease tax reports.
+The gross-up factors in which the dividends are increased in order to obtain before-tax dividends and DTC, don't actually reflect an exact transfer from corporate to personal income taxes, but the result can be very close.
+The government aims to establish an equation that will bring them approximately the same amount of corporate taxes in the end, no matter how a business redistributes its profit.
+Moreover, the rates and factors can be readjusted when corporate tax rates fluctuate; if they decrease, the DTC rate will decrease as well.

-A capital gain is the sale of a financial title or real estate propriety that did appreciate from its initial purchase price.
-It is a capital gain if the asset appreciated, and capital loss if depreciated.
-Selling and cashing a share or real estate at a higher price than its original purchase value (net of transaction costs to be more precise) is in fact another form of investment income, and in the fiscal world, it is treated differently from the other investments.
+Capital gains derive from the sale of a financial title or real estate propriety which increased in value from its initial purchase price.
+Selling and cashing a share or real estate at a higher price than its original purchase value (net of transaction costs) is another form of investment income, and in the fiscal world, it is treated differently than other investments.

-Another fiscal advantage from capital gain is that it is only taxable when the asset has been sold and the amount cashed, so basically the gain of the transaction must be realized.
-While the tax on interest and dividend income is paid annually, you can retain a stock, bond or real estate that appreciate indefinitely without paying income tax.
-It is only collected when the capital gain has been realized, so the longer you wait before selling, the lower will be the effective tax rate.
+Another fiscal advantage from capital gains is that they are only taxable when the asset has been sold and the amount cashed, so the gains from the transaction must have been obtained.
+While the tax on interest and dividend income is paid annually, you can retain a stock, bond or real estate over time which can appreciate indefinitely without paying income tax, until its sale.

-Differentiating interests, dividends and capital gains in your portfolio
+Differentiating between interests, dividends and capital gains in your portfolio

-The different tax rules applicable on the investment income should influence the choices you make when investing your savings.
-For instance, to get the same result after taxes, dividend and capital gain require a lower return than interest income since they are not as severely taxed.
-In addition, the risk and term duration aspects add to the type of investment you aim to get in your portfolio.
-It is important to understand the impact of investment income taxation in order to make enlightened choices.
+The different tax rules applicable on investment income should influence the choices you make when investing.
+For instance, to get the same result after taxes, dividends and capital gains require a lower return than interest income since they are not as severely taxed.
+In addition, the risk and term duration aspects should influence the type of investment you decide to obtain for your portfolio.
+It is important to understand the impact investment income taxation has in order to make an enlightened decision.